allanoguis/coding-notes/ReactJS/React Query.md

 }
 ```

-> [!TIP]
->
-> Best Practices
+## Best Practices

-> Use Query Keys: Always use unique query keys for different queries to avoid data collisions and ensure proper caching.
+- Use Query Keys: Always use unique query keys for different queries to avoid data collisions and ensure proper caching.
-> Error and Loading States: Handle loading and error states to improve user experience.
+- Error and Loading States: Handle loading and error states to improve user experience.
-> Invalidate on Changes: Invalidate queries after mutations to keep data synchronized.
+- Invalidate on Changes: Invalidate queries after mutations to keep data synchronized.
-> Batch Requests: Use the useQueries or useQuery with dynamic keys for batch fetching.
+- Batch Requests: Use the useQueries or useQuery with dynamic keys for batch fetching.

 [EOF]